 \subsection{Necessity Analysis of Textual Context (RQ4)}

-\paragraph{\textit{Motivation and Setup.}} To answer RQ4, we investigate the role of the original, unstructured text chunks in our framework.
-While our graph structure serves as an effective retrieval guide, it is crucial to understand whether the structured information alone is sufficient for the generator, or if the source text is essential.
-To this end, we conduct an ablation study by creating a variant of our model, denoted as \textbf{LeanRAG w/o Context}.
-This variant performs the exact same hierarchical retrieval process, but the final context provided to the LLM generator consists only of the names and descriptions of the retrieved graph entities, excluding the original text chunks associated with the base-level entities.
-We then compare its performance against the full LeanRAG model.
+\paragraph{\textit{Motivation and Setup.}} To answer RQ4, we investigate the role of the original unstructured text chunks in our framework.
+While the graph structure serves as an effective retrieval guide, it is crucial to assess whether structured information alone suffices for the generator or if the source text remains essential.
+To this end, we conduct an ablation study using a variant of our model, denoted as \textbf{LeanRAG w/o Context}.
+This variant follows the same hierarchical retrieval process, but the final context provided to the LLM generator includes only the names and descriptions of the retrieved graph entities, excluding the original text chunks linked to the base-level entities.
+We then compare its performance with that of the full LeanRAG model.

 \paragraph{\textit{Results and Analysis.}} The results of this comparison are presented in Table~\ref{tab:rq4_context_necessity}.
 Across all four datasets and nearly every evaluation metric, the performance of LeanRAG drops significantly when the original textual context is removed.
 On average, the overall quality score decreases from 8.59 to 7.93 on the Mix dataset, and similar degradations are observed on the CS, Legal, and Agriculture datasets.